Paparoa National Park Management Plan – court proceeding

 A Joint Statement by the Department of Conservation, the New Zealand Conservation Authority and the Royal Forest and Bird Society of New Zealand Inc regarding the proceeding is now available.

 Download the joint statement (PDF, 121K)

-The technical amendment addresses an error in the Conservation General Policy identified by the Supreme Court in Ngāi Tai ki Tāmaki v Minister of Conservation NZSC 122.
-In its judgment the Court took issue with a sentence in the Conservation General Policy, which effectively states section 4 is trumped by other statutory provisions in the event of an inconsistency.
+The technical amendment addresses a similar error in GPNP to that identified in the Conservation General Policy by the Supreme Court in Ngāi Tai ki Tāmaki v Minister of Conservation NZSC 122.